~make music, not war~

-In an ideal world, we would get along fabulously with our neighbors and make beautiful music together.
-But this is a less than perfect world.
-Despite that, we find beauty and inspiration where we can.
-In likely, and unlikely, places.
-May you find some of it in the perfection of music and art.
-Or in art that represents music.
-Whether created in a perfect world, or not.
+In a perfect world, we would all get along and make beautiful music together.
+But this is not a perfect world and people, in general, are notoriously non-peaceful.
+Despite that, there is beauty and inspiration all around, if one has the eyes to see it.
+And the ears to hear it.
+May you find some of it in the perfection of music and art, even as created in an imperfect world.

-Flamenka is a bold beauty with an interesting juxtaposition of elements and a wood plank texture that makes visitors at my art shows ask: 'Is it painted on wood?'
-No, but what a grand illusion!
-I used several effects layers adjusting hue and color to achieve the tropically-flavored color palette.
-Flamenka is an attention-grabber and show-stopper wherever she travels.
+Flamenka boasts an interesting juxtaposition of elements and textures.
+Some visitors at my art shows have asked: 'Is it painted on wood?'
+No, but what a grand illusion.
+I used several effects layers (including the wood grain), adjusting hue and color to achieve the tropically-flavored color palette, making Flamenka a head-turner wherever she goes.

-This piece was inspired by a rainy Sunday afternoon jazz jam at San Pablo Harbor Yacht Club in Northern California, a venue my sister and I jokingly call 'Deliverance'.
-I snapped a pic of this soprano sax player sitting right there, next to that painting and thought, 'this would make a perfect piece of artwork' and, well, it does.
+This piece was inspired by a rainy Sunday afternoon jazz jam at San Pablo Harbor Yacht Club in Northern California, a venue my sister and I have dubbed Deliverance (for reasons that would make absolutely no sense to anyone but ourselves).
+Snapping a pic of this soprano sax player sitting right there, next to that painting, I thought, 'this would make the perfect art.'

 Deliverance showcased in the City of Stanton's first community art show The World in Our Backyard / May 2021

 No, the name of the instrument is not misspelled.
 Banjoe is the name of the person playing the instrument.
 I know...groan...but it's my art, I can name it what I want.
 This piece represents three things I love in this life; cats, crows and banjos, conveyed with retro charm and in your face colors.
 And wouldn't this be a wonderful world indeed if cats and crows were so enchanted by Banjoes?